NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 ## Story Board

 Here in the Story board we will potray how our app transitions through two of the user stories/scenarios.
-Are you ready??
+Are you ready?

 Lets have a look.